Infant Feeding

 • Primary care

-08_10 - Common Nutritional Problems in Pre-schoolers: This session explores the symptoms, causes, diagnosis and management of a number of frequently encountered nutrition-related conditions like constipation, food allergy, gastro-oesophageal reflux, iron, vitamin D.
+This session explores the symptoms, causes, diagnosis and management of a number of frequently encountered nutrition-related conditions like constipation, food allergy, gastro-oesophageal reflux, iron and vitamin D deficiencies.

 Available via: Healthy Child Programme (HCP) - HCP 08 - Growth and Nutrition